January 24, 2011 - Marshall Coyle

 Essentially, a well made foundation mirrors the sleep and support benefits of a platform bed.
 It will provide smooth, durable, strong, and predictable support.
 The quality of sleep comes 99% from the mattress and 1% from the platform or foundation.
 Aside from aesthetics, there is no reason not to just put your new one sided mattress on your floor, carpeted or otherwise, and get the same quality sleep as you would get with the factory foundation.
 Actually, the feel is improved by a padded carpet to the point of being better than most platform beds or any “foundation”.
 A tiny number of platform bed makers lightly pad their platforms for added comfort.
 Ligne Roset, Flou, and Charles P. Rogers are the most significant.
 You still benefit from using a purpose designed and built platform mattress

 If you get either a new platform bed, or foundation, and you get a mattress properly designed for a solid base support, you can find your perfect bed.
 I know of no current mattress thicker than sixteen inches from upper to lower binding that will have the comfort life expectancy of a normally obese purpose built platform mattress.
 You should only buy a box spring if your new mattress is reversible.
 Shifman, Marshall, Hastens, McCroskey, EJ Kluft, and other makers of replica post-WW2 mattresses are major players.
 You should make certain that any mattress has genuine woven material on the bottom surface.
 It is a false economy for a maker to use non-woven cloth on the bottom of a mattress, nevertheless, they are very common.
 Ask and/or look before you buy.
-If the maker claims that their mattress is platform-ready then you know it will do fine on a foundation or a platform bed that has a bit of padding on top.
+If the maker claims that their mattress is platform-ready then you know it will do fine on a foundation or a platform bed, and even better if the platform bed has a solid top.

 Marshall Coyle, The Old Bed Guy -